Scarecrow1965/EncodeAIBootcamp/story-telling-playground/README.md

 # Weekend Project result

-## Follow the directions in the Story-telling-app installation procedures.
+## Follow the directions in the Story-telling-app folder installation procedures.
 ## Building a RAG Pipeline with LlamaIndex
 1. Clone the LlamaIndex TypeScript Playground
 ``` bash